Shivamsh28/Pizza-Sales-Data-Analysis/README.md

 # Pizza-Sales-Data-Analysis

+**Hello Everyone!**
+Welcome to my new project.
+Below are the details regarding this projects.

 I have done an analysis on the Sales data of a Pizza Store.
 The projects is about uncovering the important findings from the sales data.
 # **Problem Statement:**